 ENERGY LEVEL: Medium

 - He’ll need exercise and mental enrichment every day, in a way that is comfortable for him.

 DOGS: Has lived with another dog, will be most successful as the only dog in his new home

 - The Professor originally came to HSCC with another dog, likely a littermate, and has lived with him since.
 The two get along well but tend to get themselves into trouble when together, so they are now looking for separate homes where their individual personalities can shine!

 - He has done well in off-leash play groups with other smaller, mellow dogs but his behavior tends to escalate in an unhealthy way when he and another dog “team up”.
 He may do well with some dog friends to hang out with from time to time, but would be most successful as the only dog in his home.

 - Slow introductions to other dogs are always recommended.
 Keep in mind that just because a dog has done well with some or most other dogs, doesn’t mean they will like all dogs (just like people!).

-CATS: No known experience
+KIDS: No known experience

 - We recommend supervising interactions between kids and dogs to make sure everyone is behaving appropriately and staying safe.